The Tractive GPS Tracker is generally as accurate as any standard GPS (Global Positioning System) technology.

 Accuracy of Smartphones and Navigation Systems vs. GPS Trackers

-Moderns smartphones use a combination of GPS, cell networks, Bluetooth as well as large databases of WLAN networks to determine location.
-To get these databases Google and Apple collect a huge amount of user data.
+Moderns smartphones use a combination of GPS, cell networks, Bluetooth, as well as large databases of WLAN networks to determine location.
+To get these databases, Google and Apple collect large quantities of user data.
 Tractive GPS doesn't collect any such user data and only makes use of GPS and cell network signals to locate your pet.

 Automotive navigation systems are optimized for street navigation.
 Imprecise positions away from roads are corrected automatically to match up with the street map.
 This leads to more accurate route recordings.
 Since pets frequently travel away from roads, a similar route optimization isn't possible for pet trackers.